-Reneé has been with the Northcentral Pennsylvania Conservancy since 1994, and became Executive Director in 1998.
-She is past President of the Pennsylvania Land Trust Association and current Vice-President, and serves on the organization’s policy and conference committees.
+Reneé has been with the Northcentral Pennsylvania Conservancy since 1994, becoming Executive Director in 1998.
+She is currently serving as President of the Pennsylvania Land Trust Association board.
+She also serves on the organization’s Policy Advisory committee, as well as the conference committee.
+Renee’ sits on the Pennsylvania Forestry Association Board and serves on the Commonwealth of Pennsylvania’s Forest Stewardship Committee.
 Additionally, she is involved with the Pine Creek Watershed Council, Susquehanna River Heartland Coalition for Environmental Studies, and the Commonwealth’s forest stewardship advisory committee.

 John Conner, Treasurer